 What does the Future of Field Service Management Hold?

 To meet customer expectations and remain competitive, field and customer service must evolve, and the future of field service management.
-As mobile employees, field workers, and technology grow and evolve, so will the demand for field service management.
+As remotely working employees, technicians in the field, and technology grow and change, the demands placed on field service management evolve accordingly.

-Service chatbots, for example, automate scheduling, troubleshooting, and repairs.
-Better digital field service management tools are required for a hybrid workforce.
-With software that automates processes and workflow, solution providers are driving the evolution.
+Service chatbots, for example, automate task and staff scheduling, data collection, service operations, human resource management, troubleshooting, and repairs.
+Advanced digitized field service management tools are becoming a norm to facilitate a hybrid workforce.
+With automated software to run processes and workflow, solution providers are at the front of this massive evolution.

 Hybrid or Flexible Work Options